Court urged to end rule that erased Hernandez’s conviction

 Quinn wants court to allow a defendant’s estate to pursue an appeal, if they wish, otherwise the verdict would stand.

-Several justices seemed interested in an approach crafted by the Alabama Supreme Court, which directed the state to simply note in the court record the conviction was neither affirmed nor reversed because the defendant died while the appeal was pending.
+Several justices appeared interested in an approach crafted by the Alabama Supreme Court, which directed the state simply to note in the court record the conviction was neither affirmed nor reversed because the defendant died while the appeal was pending.

 But others seemed puzzled over what to do.